 A history of moderate or severe exacerbations in the 12 months before the baseline study visit and mMRC ≥2 was significantly associated with higher probabilities of utilization for the majority of outcomes.

 With regard to determinants of previous recommendations by physicians, current smoking was significantly associated with a reduced odds of having received a recommendation for influenza vaccination or participation in an educational program.
 Female sex, on the other hand, was associated with a higher probability of having received a recommendation for influence vaccination.

+Comparison between the study sample and the cohort at baseline

+At the 36-month follow-up, 1116 patients were still alive but no longer available.
+Compared to our study sample (n=1410 participants), these patients were older, had poorer lung function and reported higher levels of dyspnea (mMRC) at baseline.
+This was also reflected in greater proportions of patients in GOLD groups B and D (Table S1).

 Discussion